sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/PasswordReset/UrlTokens.md

 <br>

-### Use URL tokens for a simplest and fast implementation for password resets.
+### Use URL tokens for a simple and fast implementation for password resets.

 Using a url token mechanism is the simplest option to reset passwords for users.